 Respecting all students' individual rights to privacy, while protecting the school environment as a safe and nurturing place to learn is the purpose of this procedure.
 Random administrative searches in school must be minimally intrusive and fairly implemented.
 Searches of students, visitors, places and things will be done in a manner that provides protection of Constitutional rights, minimizes personal intrusion, preserves evidence, and provides for the safety of all while maintaining a positive learning environment.
-School administrators may use hand-held metal detectors or police K-9.
+School administrators may use hand-held metal detectors or the assistance of law enforcement and or police K-9.

 When conducting random searches the place of the search will be public and privacy concerns are limited.
-The goal of this program is to prevent and deter students from bringing weapons, drugs and contraband to school.
+The goal of this practice is to prevent and deter students from bringing weapons, drugs and contraband to school.
 When random searches are used, the principal or the principal's designee will oversee the random selection process.